yakir12/dacke-retreat-2025/GLM/presentation.md

 ---

 # Fitting a LM

 | Language |  Syntax                          |
 | -------- |  --------------------------------------- |
 | Julia    | `lm(@formula(measurement ~ x), data)`    |
 | R        | `lm(measurement ~ x, data = data)`       |
 | Python   | `LinearRegression().fit(x, measurement)` |
 | Matlab   | `fitlm(x,measurement)`                   |

 <!--
 The syntax is both unimportant and similar
+95% of the issues will not be with this one line of code it will be with prepping the data loading it preprocessing it interpreting it correctly understanding the results plotting and reporting
 -->

 ---